kbordon/ping-pong/README.md

 ## Known Bugs

-_* The page's footer text can occasionally dip below the viewerport boundaries, depending on browser dimensions._
+* The page's footer text can occasionally dip below the viewerport boundaries, depending on browser dimensions.
+* Not a bug, but would prefer to make footer positioned absolutely to the bottom, rather than fixed at bottom of viewerport.

 ## Support and contact details